-High blood pressure, also known as hypertension, affects around 45% of adults in the United States.
-However, only about 1 in 4 adults (24%) with hypertension have their condition under control.
-Having hypertension puts you at increased risk for heart disease and stroke, which are the leading causes of death in the United States.
-In this blog, we will discuss the most common myths associated with hypertension.
+High blood pressure, or hypertension, affects around 45% of adults in the United States.
+However, only about 1 in 4 adults (24%) have it under control.
+Having hypertension puts you at increased risk for heart disease and stroke, the leading causes of death in the United States.
+It's so common and so important, but there is still a lot of misinformation out there.
+Here are seven common myths associated with hypertension.

 Not really!
 High blood pressure is known as the "silent killer" because most people who have it don’t have any symptoms.
 Some people may experience headaches, chest pain, or shortness of breath with the high blood pressure but these signs and symptoms may only occur until the blood pressure has reached a dangerous level.
 Checking blood pressure is the only way to determine whether it is high or not.